xpmatteo/videoworld/README.md

  - what is story #8 "already checked in and it breaks the build"???

-### Todo

- - clean up repositories both interface and implementation
- - throw away specification package and all its contents
- - remove dependency from tw-commons-ddd jar

 BEFORE TRAINING

  - Fix first user story